 Student Accessibility Services

-Lakehead University is committed to helping coordinate services and supports around academic accommodation for students with disabilities who may need academic assistive technology, test or exam accommodations, note-takers or other services.
+We are committed to helping coordinate services and supports around academic accommodation for students with disabilities who may need academic assistive technology, test or exam accommodations, note-takers or other services.

-There is no better way to experience the Lakehead difference than with a personalized visit.
-Our Campus Tour program is customized based on your individual interests.
 During your tour, led by a current student, you will see your future learning environment, including labs and classrooms, tour residence, visit our athletic facilities and meet one-on-one with a faculty member about the program you are interested in.

 Campus Tour Bursaries – up to $500 – are also available to help you pay for your visit to Lakehead.